amitshekhariitbhu/RxJava2-Android-Samples/README.md

 # Learning RxJava2 for Android by example

+####This project is for :
+1 . who is migrating to RxJava 2.0
+2 . or just started with RxJava.

+### Just Build the project and start learning RxJava by examples.

 RxJava 2.0 has been completely rewritten from scratch on top of the Reactive-Streams specification.
 The specification itself has evolved out of RxJava 1.x and provides a common baseline for reactive systems and libraries.

 Because Reactive-Streams has a different architecture, it mandates changes to some well known RxJava types.